colincoghill/oasisqe/docs/ROADMAP.md

  * Configurable login page
  * Use Apache web server for auth
     - What do we do with default accounts
- * Use uploadable spreadsheets, or spreadsheets in a nominated location for class lists
  * Enrol in (open) course
- * User account management from Course Admin section
  * Better error checking or handling of permissions on log file & cache

 Testing: